10 tips for safe winter driving

 1. Drive slow & steady

 The biggest cause of winter collisions is driving too quickly.
 Let the drivers around you know your intentions – use your signals, check your mirrors, and change lanes when appropriate.
-Don’t take sharp turns which could cause your wheels to lock up.
-Don’t brake abruptly and always keep a good distance.
+Avoid sharp turns, which can cause your wheels to lock up.
+Don’t brake abruptly, and always maintain a safe distance.

 2. Stay off the bumper